srenevey/ode-solvers/README.md

 # ODE-solvers

 Ode-solvers is a toolbox offering several methods to solve ordinary differential equations (ODEs) in Rust.
 The following instructions should get you up and running in no time.
+For more details, see the [documentation](https://srenevey.github.io/ode-solvers/).